Posts tagged: Startups

 A practical framework for deciding when to stay the course, when to pivot, and how to test a new market without breaking the business you already have.

-What Actually Matters in a Co-Founder
+What Actually Matters in a Co-Founder: The 2025 Surton Partnership Selection Framework

 A New CTO’s First 100 Days